When it comes to planning an epic theme park vacation, perhaps you’re trying to decide between going to Disney World vs. Universal Studios.

 One of the biggest differences between Disney World vs. Universal Studios is their ‘skip the regular line’ option.

-Disney is notoriously known for incredibly long wait times for their headliner attractions.
+Disney is notoriously known for incredibly long wait times for its headliner attractions.

 In order to offset time spent standing in line, 3 FastPass ride choices are allocated for free with each Disney park ticket.